1745 De Wit / Ottens Map of Africa and the Arabian Peninsula

 Description

-This is Frederic De Wit's map of Africa, Arabia and part of India, in a handsome example of its scarce 1745 edition printed by Renier and Joshua Ottens.
-The map represents a key link in the East India trade.
-It is moreover, a fine examples of the highpoint of Dutch engraving - the work of master engraver Romeyn De Hooghe.
+This is Frederic De Wit's map of Africa, Arabia, and part of India, in a handsome example of its scarce 1745 edition printed by Renier and Joshua Ottens.
+The map represents a key passage in the East India trade routes across the Indian Ocean.
+It is, moreover, a fine example of the highpoint of Dutch engraving - the work of master engraver Romeyn De Hooghe.

 A Closer Look